+I’m accredited by the British Association for Counselling and Psychotherapy (BACP).
 My qualifications include a Diploma in Integrative Counselling and an M.Sc and B.Sc in psychology and sociology.
-I have also attended short courses on; gestalt therapy, Autism Spectrum Disorder, compassion focused therapy, cognitive behaviour therapy (CBT), managing suicidal feelings, self harm and anger management.
+I have also attended short courses on; gestalt therapy, Autism Spectrum Disorder, stress and anxiety in those with autism, compassion focused therapy, cognitive behaviour therapy (CBT), managing suicidal feelings, gestalt chair work, working creatively, self harm, and anger management.

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP) and abide by their ethical framework.

 - Carer support